jfreeland01/Pipeline_ATACSeq/README.md

 - [Filter of ENCODE blacklists](#filter-of-encode-blacklists)

 ### **Convert from SAM to BAM**
-Before filtering/QC, the SAM file (text based format) from [Bowtie 2](#https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is converted to a BAM file (binary format).
+Before filtering/QC, the SAM file (text based format) from [Bowtie 2](#https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is converted to a BAM file (binary format) using [Samtools](#https://github.com/samtools/samtools).
 This saves significant amounts of storage and processing time as most tools are optimized to process BAM files.
 ```
 samtools view -@ <#_of_threads> \
 -bS <sample_ID>.sam > <sample_ID>.bam
 ```

 ### **Sort Reads and Index**
+Downstream software requires the BAM file to be sorted and indexed.
+Indexing creates a companion index file that allows for efficient random access to specific regions of the genome within the BAM files.
+This can all be done using [Samtools](#https://github.com/samtools/samtools).
 ```
 # -@    number of threads
 # -o    output bam file

 samtools sort \
 -@ <#_of_threads> \
--o <${sample_ID}_V1.bam> \
+-o <sample_ID>_V1.bam \
 <sample_ID>.bam

 samtools index <${sample_ID}_V1.bam>
 ```

 ### **Adjust for Transposase Binding Offset**
+Reads should be adjusted for transposase binding offset.
+Tn5 transposase binds to DNA and inserts sequencing adapters at staggered positions.
+It cuts the DNA with a 9-bp overhang between the strands, meaning the positions it reports in sequencing data are not the precise positions of chromatin acessibility, but are slightly shifted version.
+Wihtout adjustment, peak edges appear shifted, leading to imprecise peak summits.
+This can be corrected using [deepTools alignmentSieve](#https://deeptools.readthedocs.io/en/develop/content/tools/alignmentSieve.html).
 ```
 alignmentSieve --bam <sample_ID>_V1.bam \
 -o <sample_ID>_V2.bam --ATACshift \